Pat Cunningham is in his 18th season as Trinity’s head men’s basketball coach. He is also the Associate Director of Athletics for Compliance.

-He is also the winningest men’s basketball coach in Trinity history.
-Since joining the Trinity staff in 1999, Coach Cunningham has amassed a record of 254-106 (.706).
-He has guided the Tigers to seven NCAA Division III playoff appearances, and five Southern Collegiate Athletic Conference Championships, including 2012.
-Trinity stands at 148-54 (.733) in the SCAC under Coach Cunningham’s leadership.
+Coach Cunningham is the winningest men’s basketball coach in Trinity history.
+Since joining the Trinity staff in 1999, Coach Cunningham has amassed a record of 308-161 (.657).
+He has guided the Tigers to nine NCAA Division III Playoff appearances, and seven Southern Collegiate Athletic Conference Championships.
+Trinity stands at 181-78 (.699) in SCAC competition under Coach Cunningham’s leadership.

-In 2011, Coach Cunningham traveled to the NCAA Division I Men’s Final Four in Houston to receive a special award.
-He was named a Guardian of the Game by the National Association of Basketball Coaches (NABC).
+Coach Cunningham was elected to the National Association of Basketball Coaches (NABC) Board of Directors in May 2015.
+He was honored at the 2011 NCAA Division I Men’s Final Four in Houston, Texas, as a Guardian of the Game by the NABC.
 Coach Cunningham was the recipient of the Advocacy Award, which recognizes leadership and guidance on issues affecting the basketball community.

-Coach Cunningham has served as a member of the NCAA Division III Men’s Basketball Championship Committee since 2007.
-He was instrumental in starting the NABC All-Star Game, held in the spring of 2010.
-The game has continued to be a part of the DIII Basketball Championship weekend.
+Coach Cunningham is a former member of the NCAA Division III Men’s Basketball Championship Committee.
+He was instrumental in starting the NABC All-Star Game.

-He earned a Bachelor of Arts from Kalamazoo College (Mich.) in 1974, and later received a Master of Science from Illinois State.
+Coach Cunningham earned a Bachelor of Arts degree in political science and economics from Kalamazoo (MI) College in 1974.
+An outstanding student-athlete, he was a captain of the Hornets men’s basketball team.
+Coach Cunningham later received a Master of Science degree in athletic administration from Illinois State.